HerveFrezza-Buet/exam-tp-info/README.md

 ```
 #pragma tpinf_open_answer

-The code here you want to add to the students...
-... i.e, the answer of the question
+The code here you want to hide to the students, i.e, the answer of the
+question.
+Including this code makes your program compile fine and
+produce the expected result.

 #pragma tpinf_close_answer
 ```